Among the prettiest shrubs in our gardens this summer are the spiraea and weigela.

 I’ve identified what I think are a few weigela at Coppertop: a variegated in the perennial beds alongside lady’s mantle and astilbe, one pale pink near the trio of birdhouses, and one possibility with red-tinged leaves and yellow blooms outside the ground floor of our home.

-The shrub with yellow blooms may indeed be a weigela, but it remains a big question mark.
-The closest I’ve come to it in my research is a variety called ‘Canary’, but I’ve yet to read about the red-tinged foliage.
+The shrub with yellow blooms remains a big question mark.
+The closest I’ve come to it in my research is a weigela variety called ‘Canary’, but I’ve yet to read about the red-tinged foliage.
 I’d appreciate any help readers might provide!
+UPDATE in Summer 2021: Well it only took me about SIX YEARS to finally identify the yellow blossom plant correctly as a Diervilla ‘Kodiak Red.’
+It continues to thrive here.

 In unrelated veggie news, both the zucchini and the cauliflower are young, tender, and rapidly approaching harvest.
 Yum.